 Native American/Federal Indian Law Lawyers

-Lynn Slade and Walter Stern, both nationally recognized for their experience and expertise in this area, lead the practice group.
-Recently, Lynn led our team representing a utility scale solar energy developer on lease acquisition for Native American lands in Nevada, California, Colorado, and New Mexico.
-Also recently, Walter has been in the lead on cultural resources management and tribal consultation advice concerning natural resource development projects in Nevada and New Mexico.
+Recently, Lynn Slade led our team representing a utility scale solar energy developer on lease acquisition for Native American lands in Nevada, California, Colorado, and New Mexico.
+Also recently, Walter Stern has been in the lead on cultural resources management and tribal consultation advice concerning natural resource development projects in Nevada and New Mexico.

 Other lawyers/professionals practicing in this area include: